MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 | customer_id | first_name | last_name | email |
 | --- | ---- | --- | --- |

-The transaction has beed rolled back
+The transaction has been rolled back

 ### Exercises